TheRenegadeCoder/sample-programs-website/docs/projects/insertion-sort/rust/index.md

 {% endraw %}

-Insertion Sort in Rust was written by:
+[Insertion Sort](https://sampleprograms.io/projects/insertion-sort) in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Andrew Johnson

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution